jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.6 D8FlowAccumulation

-Calculates a D8 flow accumulation raster from an input DEM..
+Calculates a D8 flow accumulation raster from an input DEM.

 *Parameters*: